HES-XPLAIN/mlxplain/README.md

 rye shell
 ```

+To leave the virtualenv, use `exit`.

 ### Install Pre-commit hooks

 Git hooks are used to ensure quality checks are run by all developers every time
 before a commit.

+Install with `pip install pre-commit` or`rye sync`.

+To enable pre-commit:

 ```shell
 pre-commit install